casthen01/casthen01/README.md

 - 👋 Hi, I’m @casthen01
 -  I’m interested in getting experience with github. because it is the hub of all things related to sharing software projects n the like
 -  I’m currently learning how to code in python and in C, its a bit different to what im used to (java), but im starting to get the hang of it
 -  I’m looking to collaborate on anything that can help me learn.
-I love gathering experience in a wide variety of stuff
--  How to reach me @casthen01
+I love gathering experience, especially if related to server maintenance or modded minecraft
 -  Pronouns: He/Him or They/Them
 -  Fun fact: I'm enrolled at UW on the Bothell campus as a software engineer! still a ways to go to finish my degree though...